Nicholas Fair Nowak

 How did this start?
-We have been talking about toxic masculinity for a while now, and thanks to the efforts of so many, we have revealed the (not-so) invisible code that boxes in boys and tells them how to be a man.
+We have been talking about "toxic masculinity" for a while now, and thanks to the efforts of so many, we have revealed the (not-so) invisible code that boxes in boys and tells them how to be a man.
 I think we need to break that box, for the benefit of humanity as a whole.
 Also, I share a responsibility to confront injustice and inequity in society.
 As a learner and teacher, I believe we can invest in a brighter future through quality education.
 That's why our profits support educational equity and also make GoodMenders accessible to all.
 Developing moral masculinity is where this all began, but the BCB mentality can be a tool for people to break other stereotypes, all of those isms that box us in and maintain systems of oppression.
+Read our mission below and explore the site and workshop offerings to see what we are all about.
 I hope you will join us in building better culture. -NFN

 What does BCB mean?